 - Support the switch between the Network-Assisted C2 communication and Direct C2 communication (e.g. when the direct link becomes feasible/available, or when a UAV is moving towards BVLOS or has poor direct link conditions, etc.) as described in clause 7.4.2.4.

-- Support the switch between the Network-Assisted/Direct C2 communication and UTM-navigated C2 communication (e.g. for air traffic control, the UAV is approaching a No Drone Zone, and detected potential security threats, etc.) as described in clause 7.4.2.5.
+- Support the switch between the Network-Assisted/Direct C2 communication and UTM-Navigated C2 communication (e.g. for air traffic control, the UAV is approaching a No Drone Zone, and detected potential security threats, etc.) as described in clause 7.4.2.5.

 - Support the selection of the communication mode between: utilizing more than one C2 communication links, and among applicable C2 communication links, selecting a mode as the primary one as described in clause 7.4.2.3.